-In my head, I feel words I want to say.
+In my head, I feel around for words I want to say.
 I flew across the country to see you.
 I flew across the country to photograph you.
 Do you think I would do that for anyone else?

 At the end of her string of words, I catch the words “and that’s all I want to say.”